tahoemph/blog-software/content/post/introduction.md

 author = "Michael Hunter"
 description = "What the focus of this blog is."
 +++
-I havn't blogged in a long time.
+I haven't blogged in a long time.
 I've recently been spending some time focusing on making my development environment better.
 Expressing some of that publically will be helpful to me and might be helpful to others.